leolani/alani-game-parent/README.md

-# leolani-mmai-parent
+# alani-game-parent

 Parent repository for the Leolani App.
 This repository uses Python 3.9.

 This repository contains all components of the Leolani app as _git_ submodules and can be used as the root to execute [build commands](https://github.com/leolani/cltl-build/tree/main/make) that are run on the components.

-For a description of the Leolani App see to the [README](https://github.com/leolani/cltl-leolani-app) there.
+For a description of the Alani App see to the [README](https://github.com/leolani/cltl-alani-app) there.

 ## Check-out

 To check out all code needed for the Leolani App, clone this repository including all submodules:

-        git clone --recurse-submodules -j8 https://github.com/leolani/leolani-mmai-parent.git
+        git clone --recurse-submodules -j8 https://github.com/leolani/alani-game-parent.git

 Checkout the current state of the parent